TITLE 80: PUBLIC OFFICIALS AND EMPLOYEES

 1) The original copy of a complaint, appeal, pleading, written motion, notice or other paper must be filed in the Springfield office of the Commission.
 If the last day for filing falls upon a weekend or legal holiday, the last date for filing will be the first business day subsequent to the weekend or legal holiday.

-2) Papers shall be signed in ink by the party filing the paper or by the party's representative and shall contain the address of the party or, if represented, the name, business address and telephone number of the representative.
+2) Papers shall be signed by the party filing the paper or by the party's representative and shall contain the address of the party or, if represented, the name, business address and telephone number of the representative.
 Copies of all filed papers shall be served on all parties to the proceedings, and notice of service shall be given to the Commission.

 3) Each document shall show on the first page the caption and case number assigned by the Commission, and shall identify the party on whose behalf the document is filed.
 The final page of each filed document shall contain the name, address and telephone number of the attorney, or of the party if the party is self-represented.